Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Abstract

 \section{Abstract}

 Accurate sleep stage classification is significant for sleep health assessment.
-In recent years, several machine-learning based sleep staging algorithms have been developed, and in particular, deep-learning based algorithms have achieved performance on par with human annotation.
+In recent years, several machine-learning based sleep staging algorithms have been developed , and in particular, deep-learning based algorithms have achieved performance on par with human annotation.
 Despite improved performance, a limitation of most deep-learning based algorithms is their black-box behavior, which have limited their use in clinical settings.
 Here, we propose a \emph{cross-modal transformer}, which is a transformer-based method for sleep stage classification.
-The proposed cross-modal transformer consists of a novel cross-modal transformer encoder architecture along with a multi-scale one-dimensional convolutional neural network for automatic representation learning.
-Our method outperforms the state-of-the-art methods and eliminates the black-box behavior of deep-learning models by utilizing the interpretability aspect of the attention modules.
+The proposed cross-modal transformer consists of a cross-modal transformer encoder architecture along with a multi-scale one-dimensional convolutional neural network for automatic representation learning.
+The performance of our method is on-par with the state-of-the-art methods and eliminates the black-box behavior of deep-learning models by utilizing the interpretability aspect of the attention modules.
 Furthermore, our method provides considerable reductions in the number of parameters and training time compared to the state-of-the-art methods.
 Our code is available at \url{https://github.com/Jathurshan0330/Cross-Modal-Transformer}.
+A demo of our work can be found at \url{https://bit.ly/Cross_modal_transformer_demo}.